lihaoyi/Metascala/readme.md

 > test-only metascala.full.*
 ```

 into the command line and SBT will run a selection of the unit tests with one level of indirection: rather than directly loading and interpreting the bytecode of the `sqrtFinder` method, for example, this will *load and interpret the bytecode of a method which creates a Metascala interpreter which is then used to interpret `sqrtFinder`*.
-These tests take significantly longer than the unit tests, and typically take on the order of about30 seconds to complete.
+These tests take significantly longer than the unit tests, and typically take on the order of about 30 seconds to complete.